MicrosoftDocs/sql-docs/docs/ssma/oracle/connect-to-sql-server-oracletosql.md

 ---
 title: "Connect to SQL Server (OracleToSQL)"
-description: Use the Connect to SQL Server dialog box to connect to the instance of SQL Server that you want to migrate to.
+description: Use the Connect to SQL Server dialog box to connect to the instance of SQL Server that you want to migrate to, for SSMA for Oracle.
 author: cpichuka
 ms.author: cpichuka
 ms.reviewer: randolphwest
-ms.date: 07/22/2024
+ms.date: 09/24/2024
 ms.service: sql
 ms.subservice: ssma
 ms.topic: conceptual